-The basilica of Santa Pudenziana at the Viminale near Santa Maria Maggiore is one of the oldest churches in Rome and was built, according to tradition, on the domus of Senator Pudente, converted to Christianity by the apostle Peter together with his martyred daughters Pudenziana and Prassede during the persecution of Antonino Pio.
+The basilica of Santa Pudenziana al Viminale near Santa Maria Maggiore is one of the oldest churches in Rome and was built, according to tradition, on the domus of the Senator Pudens, converted to Christianity by the apostle Peter together with his daughters Pudenziana and Prassede, martyred during the persecution of Antoninus Pius.

-The basilica, with three naves, was built in the 4th century AD, under the pontificate of Siricius, on the remains of roman baths dating back to two centuries earlier.
-Rebuilt by Pope Adrian I in the eighth century, it underwent, over time, various restorations, under the pontificates of Gregory VII and Innocent III, to whom we owe the bell tower.
-Further interventions date back to the sixteenth century, by the hand of the architects Francesco da Volterra - to whom we owe the transformation into a single nave - and Carlo Maderno.
+The basilica, originally with three naves, was built in the 4th century AD, under the pontificate of Siricius, on the remains of ancient baths dating back to two centuries earlier.
+Rebuilt by Pope Adrian I in the 8th century, it underwent various restorations over time, under the pontificates of Gregory VII and Innocent III, to whom we owe the bell tower.
+Further interventions date back to the sixteenth century, by the hands of the architects Francesco da Volterra - to whom we owe the transformation into a single nave - and Carlo Maderno.
 The facade has an elegant frieze from the 11th century, with the medallions of Pastore and Pudente, Pudenziana and Prassede, and in the middle, the mystic Agnello.

 For the timetable of the masses and visiting conditions, please consult the contacts.

 Para conocer todos los servicios de accesibilidad, visite la sección Roma accesible.